-In order to increase your speed, you must: (1) Increase length of stride, (2) Increase frequency of stride.
-The main purpose I'm typically concerned with is the increase of the athlete’s length of stride.
+In order to increase your speed, you must increase your length of stride and increase the frequency of each stride.
+The main purpose I’m typically concerned with is the increase of the athlete’s length of stride.
 This can be facilitated with an increase of leg strength.
-Leg strength can be increased by a series of weight workouts with the legs.
-Resistant type running such as harness running with a weighted sled or towing a partner, uphill running, and stadium steps and bounding drills.
+Leg strength can be increased by a series of weight workouts targeting the legs.
+Resistant type running includes exercises such as harness running with a weighted sled or towing a partner, uphill running, stadium steps and bounding drills.

 An increase in length of a runner’s stride by one inch per stride will improve his 100m dash by .1 of a second!